Benburb Street: History

-The street was originally named as Barrack Street as it was close to the former Royal Barracks.
-The section closest to Queen Street was known as Tighe Street, but previously known as the Gravel Walk up to circa 1780.
-Both streets were amalgamated and renamed Benburb Street in 1890.
-It was named for the Battle of Benburb in County Armagh in 1646.
+The street was originally named as Barrack Street as it was close to the former Royal Barracks (later renamed Collins Barracks).
+The section closest to Queen Street was known as Tighe Street, but previously known as the Gravel Walk up to circa 1780 where it faced onto a beach on the River Liffey referred to as the slip.
+Tighe was a reference to the family of Richard Tighe who owned land in the area.
+Both streets were amalgamated and renamed Benburb Street in 1890 which was a reference to the Battle of Benburb in County Armagh in 1646.

+Oxmantown Green and the Pipe Office were also located to the north of the street as detailed on John Rocque's maps of Dublin of the mid 18th century.

+For much of the 19th century Ross & Co.
+Dublin Cabinet Makers, know for its campaign furniture had a manufacturing facility on Tighe Street with the main premises on Ellis Quay, located close to its main customers at the Royal Barracks.

-Historically, the street was associated with sex work due to its proximity to Collins Barracks.
+Historically, the street was associated with prostitution due to its proximity to Collins Barracks.
 This association continued up until the late 1990s.

 Benburb Housing Scheme

 History of the Benburb Housing Scheme

-The housing scheme in Benburb street was the first housing scheme project undertaken by the Dublin Artisans' Dwellings Company (DADC), affiliated with Dublin Corporation in 1884.
-In 1880, the Dublin Corporation's Executive Sanitary Officer took a visit to Benburb Street and surrounding areas, creating a report of his findings.
+The housing scheme in Benburb street was the first housing scheme project undertaken directly by Dublin Corporation under the auspices of its Artisans' Dwellings Committee.
+In 1880, Dublin Corporation's Executive Sanitary Officer took a visit to Benburb Street and surrounding areas, creating a report of his findings.
 As a result, 27 tenement houses, housing 488 people would be demolished.
 These buildings were decayed, the floors were saturated, roofs were beyond repair, and the soil was soaked with foul matter.
 He described them as being in a 'rotten state' and 'utterly incapable of repair'.
-These houses were occupied by the working-class due to their proximity to factories such as Courtney and Stephens’ Irons Works.
-According to the report the working class were deserving of better housing.
+These houses were occupied by the working-class due to their proximity to factories such as Courtney and Stephens' Irons Works.

+According to the report, the working class were deserving of better housing.
 The officer believed that with a suitable range of housing and combination of small shops, a benefit would be felt by the whole community.
 However, there was a lack of funding for this project and no private entity would take on the scheme.
 This would also influence the quality of housing due to the profit margin as a result of the very low rents.

-Benburb Housing Scheme would therefore become the corporations first ever social housing scheme.
-Daniel Freeman was hired as the architect in July 1884, he was also the city architect at that time.
-Freeman adopted previous designs by an engineer called Arthur Dudgeon.
-This was a report and survey of working class accommodation in the area containing Benburb Street and was published in 1883.
-He was a civil engineer to the Dublin Artisans Dwelling Company on the Plunkett Street Scheme and had a lot of experience from visiting working-class housing schemes in Glasgow and London.
+An initial report was supplied to Dublin Corporation by Arthur Dudgeon, civil engineer and architect, in 1883.
+This provided general recommendations and calculations on the economic possibilities of the scheme.
+Subsequently the City Architect was asked to produce the detail of the plan, which was reported on in July 1884.